girishji/vimcomplete/README.md

 # Features

-Words can be completed from the following sources.
+Words can be completed from various sources:

 - **Buffer** words
 - **Dictionary** files